2021 Wirral Metropolitan Borough Council election: 2020 Candidate selection

 In August 2019, incumbent Labour councillor for Prenton Tony Norbury was not approved for candidacy by the Local campaign forum thus was unable to seek re-selection.
 Former Prenton councillor Angie Davies, who lost her seat in May to the Green's Chris Cooke, was selected as the new Labour candidate in October.
 The Greens are fielding Harry Gorman who was selected in June.

 Tom Usher, then youngest member of council and cabinet member for Children and Families, lost a selection contest in his Liscard Labour branch in October to Dave Brennan by 21 votes to 30.
 This was criticised by Independent group leader, and former Labour councillor, Moira McLaughlin who perceived Usher as having been "booted out by the hard-left".
 Liscard labour chair Edwina Doyle dismissed this notion putting the result down to Usher being "a bit younger and less experienced [than Brennan]".
 In January 2020, he was selected to contest the neighboring, Conservative held, ward of Wallasey.

 Conservative councillor Chris Blakeley died of cancer on 15 January.
 A casual vacancy was announced on 6 February with the seat to be filled at the upcoming election when Blakeley's term was due to end.
 Simon Mountney, who had served alongside Blakeley as a fellow ward councillor from 2004 to 2014, was selected as the Conservative candidate in March.
 Though he was replaced by Max Booth the following January after the elections had been rescheduled.
 Mountney was later selected to contest the West Kirby and Thurstaston ward.

 The Conservatives posted an appeal for candidates on Twitter on 17 February for wards in the Wallasey and Birkenhead constituencies.

 2021 Candidate selection

-Chase Newton was selected as the Lib Dem candidate for Bromborough on 23 July 2020 succeeding Vicky Downie who stood down due to personal reasons.
+Chase Newton was selected as the Lib Dem candidate for Bromborough on 23 July 2020 succeeding Vicky Downie who stood down for personal reasons.
 Downie had been the party's candidate in the ward for the previous three elections.

 Former Labour Councillor Bill Davies resigned his seat in September with a casual vacancy announced on the 7th.

 Conservative councillor Geoffrey Watt died on 24 September 2020 after a short illness.